choe-hyonsu-gabrielle/hypervision/README.md

 You can easily place activation, objective, learning rate scheduler and whatever you want to put in your model in the configuration class.
 (See `SentenceClassificationConfig` as an example.)

-- Once you defined your own model (ex. `SentenceClassificationModel`) and config (ex. `SentenceClassificationConfig`) classes, you can simply instantiate a model, which is actually `pl.LightningModule` at the core, by passing a model config that you've just implemented.
+- Once you defined your own model and config classes, (see `SentenceClassificationModel` and `SentenceClassificationConfig`) you can simply instantiate a model, which is actually `pl.LightningModule` at the core, by passing a config of that model you've just implemented.

-- Please be noticed that `config.ModelConfigBase` holds all of pretrained artifacts (`AutoModel` and `AutoTokenizer`) from `transformers` at first.
+- Please be noticed that the `config.ModelConfigBase` holds all of pretrained artifacts (`AutoConfig`, `AutoTokenizer` and `AutoModel`) from
+`transformers` at first.
 Then `model.LightningModuleBase` will automatically load the pretrained artifacts from model config object you've just passed to.